Aa-sheesh/HospitalManagementSystem/README.md

+# Hospital Management System Prototype
+*** Welcome to the Hospital Management System (HMS) prototype project for Bel Kotdwar!
+This project is aimed at creating a comprehensive and efficient management system to streamline hospital operations, improve patient care, and enhance administrative workflow. ***

+## Overview
+*This prototype encompasses the key functionalities required for a hospital management system, including patient registration, appointment scheduling, doctor management, billing, and medical records handling.
+It is designed to be user-friendly, secure, and scalable to meet the specific needs of Bel Kotdwar's healthcare infrastructure.*

-# How to run the Hospital Management System (HMS) Project
+## How to run the Hospital Management System (HMS) Project
 1. Download the  zip file

 2. Extract the file and copy hospital folder